ArielHorwitz/dmd/README.md

 ## How to use this

-I don't expect anyone to use this repository as-is, seeing as it uses many custom-built tools and some very particular personalizations.
+I don't expect anyone to use this repository as-is, seeing as it is a collection of bespoke tools and very particular personalizations.
 That being said, here are some references to help understand what is going on:
 * [KMonad](https://github.com/kmonad/kmonad/) - for making the keyboard 10x more useful
 * [spongecrab](https://github.com/ArielHorwitz/spongecrab) - for making bash scripts 10x more useful
 * [homux](https://github.com/ArielHorwitz/homux) (and by extension, [matchpick](https://github.com/ArielHorwitz/matchpick)) - for managing dotfiles from a single source across hosts